 Keywords: Explainability, Counterfactuals, SHAP, DiCE, Fairness

-TL;DR: We perform assessment of SHAP's fragility using counterfactuals on four fairness benchmark datasets using three ML models.
+TL;DR: We perform an assessment of the fragility of SHAP-based model explanations using counterfactuals on four tabular fairness benchmark datasets using five machine learning models.

-Abstract: Post-hoc explanations such as SHAP are increasingly being used to justify the predictions of machine learning models, and especially deep learning models.
-However, these explanations can be fragile: small, realistic input changes can cause different features to be deemed important.
-We present a multi-seed, distance-controlled stability assessment of SHAP explanations..
-For each instance, we use DiCE to generate plausible counterfactuals, pool across random seeds, deduplicate, and retain the $K$ nearest ones.
-Using a shared independent masker and the model’s logit (raw margin), we measure per-feature attribution shifts and summarize instance-level instability.
-On four tabular fairness benchmark datasets, we apply our protocol to a multilayer perceptron, logistic regression, and decision trees, reporting within-model group-wise explanation stability and examine which features most often drive the observed shifts.
-We report coverage, effective-$K$, distance-to-boundary, and outlier diagnostics to contextualize our findings.
+Abstract: Post-hoc explanations such as SHAP are increasingly used to justify machine learning predictions.
+Yet, these explanations can be fragile: small, realistic input perturbations can cause large shifts in the importance of attributed features.
+We present a multi-seed, distance-controlled *stability assessment* for SHAP-based model explanations.
+For each data instance, we use DiCE to generate plausible counterfactuals, pool across random seeds, deduplicate, and retain the $K$ nearest counterfactuals.
+Using a shared independent masker and the model’s logit (raw margin), we measure per-feature attribution shifts and summarise instance-level instability.
+On four tabular fairness benchmark datasets, we apply our protocol to a logistic regression, a multilayer perceptron, and decision trees, including boosted and bagged versions.
+We report within-model group-wise explanation stability and examine which features most often drive the observed shifts.
+To contextualise our findings, we additionally report coverage, effective-$K$, distance-to-boundary, and outlier diagnostics.
 The protocol is model-agnostic yet practical for deep networks (batched inference, shared background), turning explanation variability into an actionable fairness assessment without altering trained models.

 Serve As Reviewer: ~Sebastian_Mair1